 Spicy Sichuan Beef Stew

-Beef dishes are more common in Sichuan than in most other Chinese cuisines because of the prevalence of oxen there.
+Beef dishes are more common in Sichuan than in most other Chinese cuisines because of the prevalence of oxen.
 Beef stew is considered to be a comfort food where everyone has their own secret blend of spices.

 The following recipe contains all of the necessary basic ingredients, but other spices such as cinnamon, fennel seed, cloves, black cardamom, and even dried orange peel are sometimes added.